Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start/guide.en-gb.md

 ![Main interface](images/manager_start.png){.thumbnail}

-Your Logs Data Platform service name is located on the top left of the page (as shown in the red square on the capture).
+Your Logs Data Platform service name is located on the top left of the page (as shown in the orange square on the capture).
 This service name is used in the IAM URN of the Logs Data Platform service like this:

 ```urn:v1:eu:resource:ldp:ldp-ag-03980```